Creating your first bundle

 Bundles can be made for anything: a project, a to-do list, a movie collection, bookmarks, or simply for storing random notes.
 As you start using the app, you'll discover new ways to use them.

-Let's make a Recipes Bundle.
+But let's start with something simple: let's make a Recipes Bundle.

-On the Home Screen, click the "+ Create bundle" button.
+On the Home screen, click the Create bundle button.

 Choose a name for your bundle.
 In this case, "Recipes".